-Spencer Butte Trail is a 6 mile moderately trafficked out and back trail located near Gifford Pinchot, WA that features a great forest setting and is rated as difficult.
+Spencer Butte Trail is a 6 mile moderately trafficked out and back trail located near Gifford Pinchot, Washington that features a great forest setting and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash